mherzog4/github.mherzog4/docs/projects/1: Web Development/Hackernews Webscraper/why.md

 ## Problem

-I have seen many uses cases for Webscraping, so I wanted to have an intro to this tool to build more complext webscraping features in the future.
+I have seen many uses cases for web scraping, so I wanted to have an intro to this tool to build more complex scraping features in the future.

 ## Solution

+Utilize the Python library BeautifulSoup to scrape the Hackernews website to display data within the CLI environment.

 ## What I wanted to learn

-Webscraping
+- Web scraping
-Python syntax and functionality
+- Python syntax and functionality
+- BeautifulSoup

 <hr></hr>